-Palm Beach County Mayor Melissa McKinlay was elected to the Board of County Commissioners in 2014 and reelected without opposition in 2018.
-Prior to her election, Mayor McKinlay spent nearly twenty years advocating on behalf of women, children, and families as a Legislative Aide to the Palm Beach County Legislative Affairs Office, to members of Congress and the US Senate, and as a volunteer with several organizations including the Junior League.
+Palm Beach County Commissioner Melissa McKinlay was elected to the Board of County Commissioners in 2014 and reelected without opposition in 2018.
+Prior to her election, Commissioner McKinlay spent nearly twenty years advocating on behalf of women, children and families as a Legislative aide to the Palm Beach County Legislative Affairs Office, to members of Congress and the US Senate, and as a volunteer with several organizations including the Junior League.
 She served as Mayor of Palm Beach County from 2017-2018.

 Her public service involves working at all three levels of government, including the office of U.S. Senator Bill Nelson, the US House & Florida House of Representatives, the Florida Department of Community Affairs, and the Sarasota County Budget Department.

 Currently, Commissioner McKinlay serves on the following boards and committees: Palm Beach Transportation Planning Agency, Palm Beach County Business Development Board Executive Committee, 16-County Coalition for Responsible Management of Lake Okeechobee, the 15th Circuit State Attorney's Sober Home Task Force, Children's Services Council of Palm Beach County, Water Resources Task Force, Treasure Coast Local Emergency Planning Council, the Florida Association of Counties (FAC) 1st Vice President, the National Association of Counties (NACo) Board of Directors, NACo Agriculture & Rural Affairs Policy Steering Committee (Chair), NACo Rural Action Caucus, NACo NextGen Committee (Board of Directors), NACo Women of NACo Immediate Past President, South Florida Fair Board of Trustees, the Glades Career Readiness Roundtable, the Glades Hunger Relief Workgroup (Co-Chair), PalmsWest Hospital Board of Trustees, the Junior League of the Palm Beaches Advocacy Committee, and the Junior Leagues of Florida State Public Affairs Committee.

-Commissioner McKinlay recently graduated from Leadership Florida Class of 2019 and completed the prestigious Governing Magazine's Women in Government Leadership Institute, an annual program for the nation's Top 25 State & Local Elected Women and she was just accepted into Leadership Florida for the coming year.
+Commissioner McKinlay recently graduated from Leadership Florida Class of 2019 and completed the prestigious Governing Magazine's Women in Government Leadership Institute, an annual program for the nation's Top 25 State & Local Elected Women.

 She has received multiple awards for her advocacy efforts including: